blancheta/useful-commands/README.md

 Shift + Alt + Command + T: Refactor this

+Shit + Command + Test: Go to test for the class test where the cursor is.

 # Mac OS

 Go to app windows: Command + Tab + Key up